H3NGO1U/C-assembler/README.md

 5. If no errors detected, creates .ob file with the translated code.
 6. Also, if were any .entry or .extern instruction, creates .ent file or .ext file respectively.

----

-## Example for file written for the assembler, *.as* extension: